sbansal2310/Behavioral-Metrics-Statistical-Analysis/README.md

 *   The mean change (Delta) for each behavioral metric.
 *   The 95% Confidence Intervals calculated via bootstrapping.
 *   Visual annotations indicating statistical significance (whether the CI crosses the zero-effect line).

-*(Note to yourself: Once you upload this to GitHub, take a screenshot of the graph your code generates and add the image right here in the README!)*